Microphones. What are they and what do they do? How do I use them to get the best sound possible?

 What about a figure 8?
-That pattern picks up from the front and back, but not from the sides of the microphone.
+This pattern picks up from the front and back but not from the sides of the microphone.

 What is different in the super and hyper cardioid from the regular cardioids?
 They are still directional microphones, but are more focused in the front.
 The trade-off is that a small amount of rear acceptance is let in.
 You might say that the super and hyper cardioid patterns are steps between a regular cardioid and a figure 8.

-I need to say something with all this talk about directional mics.
-While a cardioid has good side and rear rejection, it will still pick up that sound.
-It just attenuates it, so you can pick a spot to accent.
+While cardioids (and other directional patterns) have good side and rear rejection, they will still pick up that sound.
+It just attenuates it (makes it quieter) so you can pick a spot to accent.

 So what kind should you get?
 If you want to do several mics at a time for an ensemble, I would go the directional route.
 After you have a few cardioid mics, then expand into the omni world, but always experiment.